godotengine/godot-docs/classes/class_rigidbody.rst

 This is the node that implements full 3D physics.
 This means that you do not control a RigidBody directly.
 Instead you can apply forces to it (gravity, impulses, etc.), and the physics simulation will calculate the resulting movement, collision, bouncing, rotating, etc.

-This node can use custom force integration, for writing complex physics motion behavior per node.

-This node can shift state between regular Rigid body, Kinematic, Character or Static.

-Character mode forbids this node from being rotated.
+A RigidBody has 4 behavior :ref:`mode<class_RigidBody_mode>`\ s: Rigid, Static, Character, and Kinematic.

-As a warning, don't change RigidBody's position every frame or very often.
+**Note:** Don't change a RigidBody's position every frame or very often.
 Sporadic changes work fine, but physics runs at a different granularity (fixed hz) than usual rendering (process callback) and maybe even in a separate thread, so changing this from a process loop will yield strange behavior.
+If you need to directly affect the body's state, use :ref:`_integrate_forces<class_RigidBody__integrate_forces>`, which allows you to directly access the physics state.

+If you need to override the default physics behavior, you can write a custom force integration.
+See :ref:`custom_integrator<class_RigidBody_custom_integrator>`.

 Member Function Description
 ---------------------------